 8. What can impact the quality of an essential oil?

 In a world where essential oils can be purchased in large food stores and products can be sold such as this while this is not at all… Caution is definitely required and this is what you are going to learn through the French Natural Aromatherapy course starting on February 7th.

 By ANDREJ BABICKY, IPF Chair Italy

-Natural Perfumery, Olfaction Training and Raw Material Extraction Methods Teacher
+Natural Perfumer, Olfaction Trainer and Raw Material Extraction Methods Expert

 The arrival of winter brings to mind old memories of my childhood spent in Eastern Europe, precisely in Slovakia, in a small village surrounded by changes and woods.